jonhare/WAIS-ML101/sklearn-tutorial/tutorial.md

 (2257, 35788)
 ```

-CountVectorizer supports counts of N-grams of words or consecutive characters.
+`CountVectorizer` also supports counts of N-grams of words or consecutive characters.
+N-grams are runs of consecutive characters or words, so for example in the case of word bi-grams, every consecutive pair of words would be a feature.
 Once fitted, the vectorizer has built a dictionary of feature indices:

 ```python
 >>> count_vect.vocabulary_.get(u'algorithm')